 A tired dog is a happy dog, as the old adage goes.
 Walking is just about the best bonding exercise you can do with your dog.
-The VCA explains that going for walks has many benefits for your dog’s physical, mental, and emotional health.
-Starting the day by strolling around the neighborhood with your dog will “deepen your bond and help deter annoying, attention-seeking behaviors such as excessive barking or whining.”
+Going for walks has many benefits for your dog’s physical, mental, and emotional health.
+Starting the day with a stroll around the neighborhood with your dog is a great form of exercise and a good way to use their extra energy.

 Once you get home, your dog should be content with lounging around for a bit while you kick off your day working from home.

 2. Give your dog an independent space

 It helps to create a clear divide between your workspace and your dog’s play space.
 Whether you put them in their crate or gate them off to a certain room in the house, setting boundaries during your work from home hours helps get your dog into the routine of the day.

 This space should be one that keeps your dog comfortable.
 Don’t think of it as a “time out zone.”
 Give them toys and treat puzzles to keep them engaged on their own while you’re hard at work.
 Setting them up in a space where they can play, relax, and sleep will go a long way to keeping them content throughout the day.